Portrait of Thomas Cromwell: Attribution and copies

-The painting usually dated as c.
-1532–4, when Cromwell was Master of the Jewel House The original portrait probably showed a painted scroll above his head, the text of the Frick version was removed during an early 20th restoration/improvement.
-The wording seems likely designed to position Cromwell beside the king.
-It read "To our trusty and right well beloved Councillor, Thomas Cromwell, Master of our Jewel House". the wording exists in a 1915 photograph of the Frick painting, but was removed.
-That panel underwent extensive technical analysis in 1952, and was cleaned in 1966; work that "did not substantiate an attribution to Holbein", but rather indicated the hand of a less skilled, workshop member.
+The original portrait probably showed a painted scroll on the border above his head; the text of the Frick version was removed during an early 20th restoration/improvement.
+The Frick wording is known from a 1915 photograph and reads: "To our trusty and right well beloved Councillor, Thomas Cromwell, Master of our Jewel House".
+The Frick panel underwent extensive technical analysis in 1952 and was cleaned in 1966; work that "did not substantiate an attribution to Holbein", but rather indicated the hand of a "less skilled, workshop member".

-Provenance

-In an undated inventory from Cromwell's London home, an unknown writer mentions "2 tables of my master his (vis)namy painted".
-Little is known of the original after that.
-Only hours after Cromwell was taken to Traitors' Gate on 1 June 1540, soldiers arrived at his house to remove his belongings to the treasury, a fate that had befallen More some five years earlier.
-Holbein's portrait was most likely destroyed or sold soon after Cromwell's fall; there is no record of it in any later royal inventory.
+The London copy was likely commissioned by Cromwell’s descendants; according to the National Portrait Gallery it was "probably produced either when the original portrait was sold, or for display in a different family property."
+The Frick copy is dated to c.
+1532–33.

 The first mention of copies is in the records of the Countess of Caledon from 1866 when she lent it to National Portrait Exhibition.
-That version is now in the Frick collection.
-Art scholar Roy Strong believed that the three extant portraits are copies.
+That version is now in the Frick Collection.
+The art historian Roy Strong believed that the three extant portraits are copies.
 They are all in poor condition but the Frick version is the best preserved.
-Historian John Rowlands deduced from the pentimenti (alteration) revealed by X-ray photographs that the Frick version shows the hand of Holbein and is the original.
+The historian John Rowlands deduced from the pentimenti (alteration) revealed by X-ray photographs that the Frick version shows the hand of Holbein and is the original.
 The art historian Stephanie Buck agrees with the attribution, although it is highly contentious.
-Strong counters that as a traitor, Cromwell's personal effects were destroyed soon after his execution.
+Strong counters that as a supposed traitor, Cromwell's personal effects including this portrait, were destroyed soon after his execution.